microvese-projects/blockchain-summit/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for the outstanding collection of information they have provided that enabled me to create the project.
+I would also like to thank <strong>*Cindy Shin*</strong> who is the author of the original design that I emulated while creating the project.

 <!-- LICENSE -->